docsforadobe/illustrator-scripting-guide/materials/Illustrator_JavaScript_Scripting_Reference_2017.rst

 NoColor
 -------

-Represents the “none” color.
+Represents the "none" color.
 Assigning a NoColor object to the fill or stroke color of an art item is equivalent to setting the filled or stroked property to false.

    **NoColor properties**